Kurds report more chlorine attacks, Iraq pauses Tikrit offensive

 Waisi said a number of military police - he did not say how many - were taken to hospital, where blood tests indicated they had inhaled chlorine gas released by the bombs.

-"When it exploded, we realized it was not a normal smoke because it caused unconsciousness and vomiting," he said.
+"When it exploded, we realised it was not a normal smoke because it caused unconsciousness and vomiting," he said.

 He declined to say whether samples from the two previously unreported attacks had been tested along with those from the Jan.
 23 attack.